 Fighting usually occurs when there is a lack of communication.
 Communicating with your spouse is crucial – about anything and everything.
 Even the smallest thing that you think does not matter, maybe a big deal to them.
 You might have no idea that it is.
 It takes less than a minute to bring up the topic, discuss it and move on.
 The key is to not be rude, pushy, or harsh about it.
 No lecturing, no trying to convince or explain yourself, and do not remain silent and resentful.
 All you can do is take responsibility for yourself and discuss as mature adults what is going on instead of letting it fester and build up.
 A fight can last for hours, days, even weeks, and may cause strain on your marriage if left unresolved.

 Marriage is a learning curve, so of course, you will have your ups and downs.
 I recommend having somewhat of a plan or agreement if a fight does occur.
 For example, remaining in a room until you resolve the conflict, listening to both sides, and taking the time to consider and understand where the other person is coming from.
 If you need a break, take some time apart.
 However, do come back once both parties are calm to have a proper discussion.

 Myth #3: The First Year is the Hardest

-I heard this statement often from older couples and other people who assume this is true.
-But I also heard the opposite, that it could be a very good year as long as you both work as a team.
+I hear this statement often from older couples and other people who assume this is true.
+But I also have heard the opposite, that it could be a very good year.
+This is true, now that I know from personal experience, but only as long as you both work as a team.
 Yes, there are some trials you have to overcome, and you are learning how to work together as a couple on a more personal level.
 However, I cannot agree that it is the hardest or worst year of marriage.

 Praying and keeping God at the center of our marriage helps a lot, as well.
 Communicating every day to each other, updating the other on their thoughts and personal life is also a key factor to having a smoother first year of marriage.